 Pineapple smoothies are fresh and refreshing any time of year, but especially in the hot summer months.
 This super simple recipe is bursting with flavor from the tropical fruit.
 Banana adds a little sweetness without taking away from the pineapple.
 If you want to mix things up, however, try these two equally refreshing variations: Raspberry Pineapple Smoothie or Pineapple and Coconut Smoothie.

-Pineapple itself isn't just delicious, it's also good for you—the fruit is low in calories and packed with nutrients like vitamin c, antioxidants, and manganese.
+Pineapple itself isn't just delicious, it's also good for you—the fruit is low in calories and packed with nutrients like vitamin C, antioxidants, and manganese.
 Pineapple can also help with digestion since it contains a digestive enzyme called bromelain that helps break down protein molecules.
 It can even help your immune system and suppress inflammation.

 There's no better way to reap all of the health benefits of pineapple than by enjoying the fruit in a delicious and easy smoothie.

-- 4 cups of ice
+4 cups ice

-- 1 cup of pineapple (freshly cut)
+1 cup chopped fresh pineapple

-- 1 large banana
+1 large banana

-- 1/3 cup limeade (pineapple juice also works)
+1/3 cup limeade

-- Peel, core, and cut the fresh pineapple.
+Peel, core, and cut the fresh pineapple.
 Make sure to chop the pineapple into smaller chunks before adding it to the blender.

-- Place the ice, pineapple chunks, banana pieces, and limeade in a high powered blender that can handle crushing frozen ingredients.
+Place the ice, pineapple chunks, banana pieces, and limeade in a high powered blender that can handle crushing frozen ingredients.

-- Pulse and crush until it is completely blended and very smooth.
+Pulse and crush until it is completely blended and very smooth.
 If it is too thick, slowly add more limeade or juice until it's at your desired consistency.

 Pour the smoothie into tall glasses and garnish with sliced pineapple.